Authorization

 Public integration **Distribution** page.

-Once the switch is toggled to the public setting, you will need to fill out the form below with additional information, including your company name, website, and redirect URI(s).
+You will need to fill out the form with additional information, including your company name, website, and redirect URI(s).

 The redirect URI is the URI your users will be redirected to after authorizing the public integration.
 To learn more, read OAuth’s description of redirect URIs.